Harbour Information

 As mentioned before in strong winds with a westerly component the entrance can be treacherous even at high water, with big swells and breaking seas.
 In these circumstances an anchorage can be found tucked into the south-west corner of Port Quin Bay as shown on the chart... this anchorage is good for south-westerlies and westerlies, but obviously in strong north-westerly conditions the whole north Cornwall coast needs a very good offing.

-Continuing southwards will bring you to the red and green can Channel buoy (Fl.R.5s), and if heading for the harbour you will need to hug the St Saviours shore.
-It is marked by a beacon with a green top mark (LFlG.10s).... keep close to the shore, there is enough water from half tide onwards.
+After this there is a series of new buoys and, also, the Doom Bar buoy has been moved to seawards of its old position.
+So, in sequence, you come to the Doom Bar conical buoy to starboard followed by the Red Daymer Mark and then head towards Gun Point where the channel is marked by a green conical buoy to starboard and another new Port Hand Mark/Buoy (Brea Spit) to port.
+There is a further new PHM (Brea Beach) before you come to the red and green can Channel buoy (Fl.R.5s) which marks the division of the channel to Padstow on the starboard hand and Rock to the port. if heading for Padstow harbour you will need to hug the St Saviours shore.
+That is marked by a beacon with a green top mark (LFlG.10s).... keep close to the shore, there is enough water from half tide onwards.
 Outboard of this channel to the East there is a large drying bank, and the flood tide will be trying to deposit you on this if you stray too far from the shore.

-Closer in towards the harbour are another couple of buoys, a green conical buoy (Q.G) near the western shore (leave to starboard), and a red can buoy (Q.Fl.R) not far off the Northern harbour wall.
+Closer in towards the harbour are another couple of buoys, a red can buoy (Fl R, Brabyn's Yard) a green conical buoy (Q.G, Kiddle Rock)) near the western shore (leave to starboard), and a red can buoy (Q.Fl.R, Town Bar) not far off the Northern harbour wall.
 The channel runs very close to the harbour wall at this point, leave the red buoy to port.
 One of the photos in the gallery shows the large drying sandbank just outside the harbour entrance, which you need to avoid by staying close to this harbour wall.

 A turn can be made into the wide harbour entrance when it comes abeam on your starboard side, and the gates to the inner harbour will be seen dead ahead.

 The harbour authorities operate on VHF channel 16 and 12 Monday to Friday 8 AM to 5 PM, and also two hours either side of high water, callsign Padstow harbour (Telephone 01841 532239).
-The link to their website is provided below:
+The link to their website (which has a very good video of the approach) is provided below:

 http://www.padstow-harbour.co.uk/